Monterey I & II: The (Almost) Forgotten First Watches Of Louis Vuitton

 The unicorn: Monterey I

 We do not know if Aulenti met Louis Vuitton during her time in Paris or later, but together they began a tradition that has remained in place until today.
 Most people think that Louis Vuitton’s first watch was the Tambour, which was launched in 2002, however the brand actually launched a watch collection that began with Monterey I in 1988.
-This was an unusual world time watch with alarm function as well as date and moon phase.
+This was an unusual world time watch with date and moon phase.
 The Monterey I was powered by a quartz movement and housed in an 18-karat yellow gold case.

 Its designer?
 Gae Aulenti.